tylernix/finch-docs-v2/src/pages/docs/how-finch-works.md

 ---
-title: How Finch works
+title: How Finch Works
 description: The Finch flow begins when your user wants to connect their employment or payroll system to your application.
 ---

 The Finch flow begins when your customer (a business owner, HR or payroll administrator, etc) wants to connect their employment, payroll, or applicant tracking system to your application.
 Once your customer connects their system, you can begin to call Finch's APIs to get the data you need.

-1. **Open Finch Connect** - The first step is to open Finch Connect which is a secure and elegant authorization flow for your users to grant your application access to their system.
-Your front-end application launches Finch Connect allowing your user to initiate this authorization flow.
+1. **Open Finch Connect** - The first step is to open Finch Connect which is a secure and elegant authorization flow (built on [OAuth 2.0](https://oauth.net/2/)) allowing your customers to grant your application access to their system.
+Your frontend application launches Finch Connect which initiates this authorization flow.
 1. **Obtain Customer Consent** - Finch Connect displays the permissions your application is requesting access to in their employment or payroll system.
 If they consent to these permissions, they are next asked to select their provider and prompted to log in to their account using a username and password or an API Key if available.
 1. **Receive An Authorization Code** - Once your customer successfully connects and grants your application access to their system, Finch Connect will provide a short-lived authorization `code`.
 The authorization `code` represents your customer consenting to allow your application access to their payroll account.
 It does not grant access to the payroll account itself.
 The authorzation code expires in 10 minutes.
 1. **Exchange Code For Access Token** - To interact with the Finch API, you will need to exchange the short-lived authorization code for a long-lived `access_token` before it expires.
-A Finch access_token is a long-living, infinite token, i.e. it does not expire unless explicitly [disconnected](https://developer.tryfinch.com/docs/reference/c65ecbd512332-disconnect).
+A Finch access token is a long-living, infinite token, i.e. it does not expire unless explicitly [disconnected](https://developer.tryfinch.com/docs/reference/c65ecbd512332-disconnect).
 This exchange should always take place in your back-end to ensure your `client_secret` and `access_token` are never publicly exposed.
-1. **Call Finch APIs** - Once an access_token has been obtained, the token can be used to call Finch APIs directly.
+1. **Call Finch APIs** - Once an access token has been obtained, the token can be used to call Finch APIs directly.
 Finch will respond back with data formatted in our standardized data modal regardless of the provider.

 ## Frontend + Backend